jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 But there is another much more visible difference on retina displays.
 The larger image (2x 50% jpg) looks a lot better on screens with high pixel density (retina).
 Note that I doubled the resolution for a better comparison, making the retina image approximately 4x larger than it appears in real life.

+## Low complexity

+If we want perfect images on non-retina displays, there is no need for source sets.
+We can simply use a heavily compressed retina image for this.
+We could win some quality on retina displays or save some bytes by using a source set, but that would also add complexity.
+The same goes for using the 'webp' format.
+We could save some extra bytes, but it would also add complexity, as [webp is not yet fully supported](https://caniuse.com/?search=%20webp) at the time of writing.

+## The best option

 Below you will find an overview of all relevant options.
 The conclusion is that if you care about 'perfect' images, you should always compress the retina version.
-If I had to choose from the list below, I would choose the '2x 50% jpg' version, because of its perfect non-retina appearance, its good retina appearance and its acceptable size.
+If I had to choose one option from the list below, because I wanted to define that globally in Hugo, I would choose the '2x 50% jpg' version.
+It has perfect non-retina appearance, good retina appearance and an acceptable size.
 <br>

 |Compression|Size|@1x|@2x|